satyasundar/satyasundar/README.md

 ### Hi there 👋

 # 💫 About Me:
 Hi there !!
-I am Satya Nayak.<br> In the past I have worked on Web2 and Web3, full stack applications and Data Engineering.
+I am Satya Nayak.<br> In the past I have worked on Web2 and Web3, full stack applications and Data Engineering. <br>
 Currently I am working on Data Engineering to AI full stack.